Loharu Fort

 Loharu Fort, built in 16th century, is a state protected archaeological monument in Loharu town in Haryana state of India.
-Fort is part of interstate Shekhawati region which lies on the either side of Haryana-Rajasthan border in the sandy bagar tract.
+Fort is part of interstate Shekhawati region which lies on either side of Haryana-Rajasthan border in the sandy bagar tract.

 History

-After its foundation in 1570 CE, the control of Loharu fort passed from Shekhawati rulers to Alwar State, then to British Raj] who gave Loharu State as a jagir to Nawab Ahmed Baksh Khan, nawab of Loharu finally sold it to Government of Haryana (GoH) in 1971.
+After its foundation in 1570 CE, the control of Loharu fort passed from Shekhawati rulers to Alwar State, then to British Raj who gave Loharu State as a jagir to Nawab Ahmed Baksh Khan.
+The Nawab of Loharu finally sold it to the Government of Haryana (GoH) in 1971.

 Under Shekhawati State

 Foundation

-In 1570 CE, Arjun Singh, thakur of Loharu constructed a mud fort at Loharu and which remain a kaccha mud fort till 1800.
+In 1570 CE, Arjun Singh, thakur of Loharu constructed a mud fort at Loharu, which remained a kaccha mud fort till 1800.
 Arjun Singh was a descendant of Loharu's founder, Rao Narhar Das.

 Rao Shekha, the Shekhawat Kachhwaha rajput ruler of Shekhawati, had originally divided Shekhawati into 33 thikanas, of which Loharu Fort was 33rd.